Apple iPhone 8 Plus touts 'best camera ever,' wireless charging, starts at $799

 The iPhone 8 Plus has an all-new glass design reinforced by steel.
 The front and backs are made of glass and have steel trimming around the edge.
 The phones will be available in silver, space, grey, and rose gold.
 Both are water- and dust-resistant.

-Just like the previous model, it has dual-cameras, but the new model features two new sensors, improved portrait mode, faster autofocus and better low light performance.
+Just like the previous model, it has dual-cameras.
+New to the iPhone 8 Plus is two new sensors, an improved portrait mode, faster autofocus and better low light performance.
 The speakers are also purportedly 27 percent louder than iPhone 7 with deeper bass.

 This is a developing story.
 Refresh soon for additional updates.